Syllo/nvtop/README.markdown

 make install # You may need sufficient permission for that (root)
 ```

+If you use **conda** as environment manager and encounter an error while building nvtop, try `conda deactivate` before invoking `cmake`.

 The build system supports multiple build type (e.g. -DCMAKE_BUILD_TYPE=RelWithDebInfo):

 * Release: Binary without debug information